multiversx/mx-docs/docs/sdk-and-tools/mxpy/installing-mxpy.md

 brew install ncurses
 ```

-## **Install using erdpy-up (recommended)**
+## **Install using mxpy-up (recommended)**

-In order to install **erdpy** using the `erdpy-up` installation script, run the following commands in a terminal:
+In order to install **mxpy** using the `mxpy-up` installation script, run the following commands in a terminal:

 ```
-wget -O erdpy-up.py https://raw.githubusercontent.com/multiversx/mx-sdk-erdpy/main/erdpy-up.py
+wget -O mxpy-up.py https://raw.githubusercontent.com/multiversx/mx-sdk-py-cli/main/mxpy-up.py
-python3.8 erdpy-up.py
+python3.8 mxpy-up.py
 ```

+// TODO: update the paths for the new installer
 This will create a light Python virtual environment (based on `venv`) in `~/elrondsdk/erdpy-venv `and also include `~/elrondsdk`in your **`$PATH`** variable (by editing the appropriate `.profile` file).

 ### **Troubleshooting and other notes**

-On Ubuntu 20.04, if you receive the error: `invalid command 'bdist_wheel'` - run the following command, then retry erdpy-up:
+On Ubuntu 20.04, if you receive the error: `invalid command 'bdist_wheel'` - run the following command, then retry mxpy-up:

 ```
 pip3 install wheel
-python3 erdpy-up.py
+python3 mxpy-up.py
 ```

 On MacOS, you can switch to Python 3.8 as follows: